geez0219/website-ng/src/assets/branches/r1.0/example/image_classification/mnist.md

-# MNIST Image Classification example using LeNet (Tensorflow backend)
+# MNIST Image Classification Using LeNet (Tensorflow Backend)
-In this example, we are going to demonstrate how to train a MNIST image classification model using LeNet model architeture with Tesnorflow backend.
+In this example, we are going to demonstrate how to train an MNIST image classification model using a LeNet model architecture and TensorFlow backend.

 ## Import the required libraries